 The combination of common interest, a directed focus on the user experience and a commitment to smaller form come together to create what may be the most solid foundation possible for your embedded Android system.
 It is a perfect storm of factors that assure your Android POS will remain relevant for as long as could ever be reasonably expected.

-Try emteria.OS for your Android-based POS solution today!
+Learn more about emteria.OS for your Android-based POS solution!